anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 The inexpensive ZRACE cassette has been great.
 It is heavier than higher-end AliExpress options, but it shifts reliably, has steel cogs, and was super affordable.

 I am happy with the YBN chain.
 YBN is the OEM for Campagnolo's chains.
-Waxing was worthwhile mainly because the drivetrain stays clean; any reduction in maintenance or friction is secondary.
+Waxing was worthwhile (to me) mainly because the drivetrain stays clean; any reduction in maintenance or friction is secondary.

 ## Wheels